is a Tabletop RPG

 - Eldritch Abomination: Whatever lurks beyond the Hoop is enough to drive even a Physical God insane.
 The Woe and Breachers are what crosses over.

-- For the Evulz: The Fiddler Knights, cultists of the Sorrow of Dissonance, roam around spreading sorrow and suffering basically for the kick of it (though the one who gets the kick out of it is mainly their Sorrow master).
+- For the Evulz: The Fiddler Knights, cultists of the Sorrow of Dissonance, roam around spreading sorrow and suffering basically for the kick of it (though the one who's getting a kick out of it is mainly their Sorrow master).

 - Functional Magic: Possessed by literally everyone.